 At least part of the allure of the Wigwam lodges was how well they fit into a broader narrative of the American West that was sold to tourists.
 Like many other cultural expressions of the period, Redford's design appropriated the form of Native American dwellings used primarily by Plains and Woodland Indian tribes.
-The particular form of the dwellings mattered less than the connections the Wigwam lodges made to Native American culture broadly.
+The particular form of the houses mattered less than the connections the Wigwam lodges made to Native American culture broadly.
 In a similar vein, the Fred Harvey Company--which famously sold its Western resorts to tourists--hired Pueblo Indians to serve as guides on its "Indian Detours."
-The particulars of Native American culture mattered little in this performance, as the Pueblo Indians were outfitted in uniforms of feathers and buckskins--evoking the dress Plains Indians but not their own culture.
-It mattered little to tourists whose road trips introduced them to the grand myths of the American West.
+The particulars of Native American culture mattered little in this performance, as the Pueblo Indians were outfitted in uniforms of feathers and buckskins--evoking the dress of Plains Indians but not their own culture.
+Accuracy mattered little to tourists whose road trips introduced them to the grand myths of the American West.